-I believe in free data sharing and software and I am involved in various projects related to Geographic information.
+I believe in free data and software and I am involved in various projects related to free Geographic Information System.

-OpenStreetMap: “creates and provides free geographic data such as street maps to anyone who wants them.”
+I'm contribute to OpenStreetMap.
+It “creates and provides free geographic data such as street maps to anyone who wants them.”
 You can find more info about my activity on the project in Italian or in English, you can also see my edit.
-In 2012 I have been one of the coordinators of M(')appare Genova events
+In 2012 I have been one of the coordinators of M(')appare Genova events.

-GRASS GIS: I started to contribute to GRASS GIS with the translation of the graphical user interface, in the last years I also wrote some modules for the GRASS GIS core
+- GRASS GIS: I started to contribute to GRASS GIS with the translation of the graphical user interface, in the last years I became a core developers.

-pyModis: it's a “Free and Open Source Python library to automatically download MODIS data from the NASA ftp site”
+- pyModis: it's a “Free and Open Source Python library to automatically download MODIS data from the NASA ftp site and work with them”